Editor’s note: This post was updated on September 15, 2021.

 Sixty-seven percent of parents find youth sports too serious.

-That telling statistic is how the latest Tim Hortons television advertisement begins.
+That telling statistic is how a Tim Hortons television advertisement begins.
 The ad shows hockey superstars Sidney Crosby and Nathan MacKinnon turning to the “real experts” on kids’ sports—the kids themselves—to ask them what would make hockey more fun.

 “Puppies!” says one kid.
 “Pinata!” says another.
 And my favourite: “Farting goalie pads!”
 The ad then shows what happens when these ideas are implemented.
 And yes, the puppies are adorable.
 Take a minute and watch it: